npezza93/redi_search/README.md

 ## Rails Integration

-Integration with Rails is on by default!
-All you have to do is add the following to your model:
+Integration with Rails is super easy!
+All you have to do is call `redi_search` with the schema keyword arg from inside your model.
+Ex:

 ```ruby
 class User < ApplicationRecord
   redi_search schema: {